 With an amassed 100k+ monthly Spotify listeners on instrumentals alone, and over 4 Million plays on public beats, I'm working with you to deliver the unique instrumentals that'll hit home for your audience.

-Over 6 years of consistent rap/r&b/hip-hop beatmaking/song production I've learned a few tricks that separate my sound from the crowd.
-I'll produce your track from scratch the way YOU want it, master your vocals/song, and I can provide melodies, drum loops, or lyrics for your music.
-If you need a sample to be messed with, I'm your guy.
-If you need a multi layered, evolving track to back up your vocals, I'm here for you.
+With over 6 years of beatmaking and audio production in both artistic and professional settings, I've learned many tricks that have separated my sound from the crowd.
+I'll produce your track from scratch the way YOU need it done, master your vocals/song, and I can provide melodies, drum loops, or lyrics for your music.
+If you need a sample to be chopped, I'm your guy.
+If you need a multi layered, evolving track to back up your vocals, I'm here for you too.

 Let's make hits.